OpenVisualCloud/Media-Communications-Mesh/docs/SDK_API_Definition.md

 ```
 Puts the buffer to the media connection.

+The buffer must be previously obtained from to the Mesh connection by calling
+`mesh_get_buffer()` or `mesh_get_buffer_timeout()`.

+In case of Tx connection, a call to this API function triggers transmittion
+of the buffer from SDK to Media Proxy and then to the receiver over the Mesh.

 ### Parameters
 * `[IN/OUT]` `buf` – Address of a pointer to a mesh buffer structure.